drocheam/optrace/docs/source/details/color.rst

 **Dimensioning**

-The mathematical functions of choice is a Gaussian function, which is defined as:
+The mathematical function of choice is a Gaussian function, which is defined as:

 .. math::
    S(\lambda, \mu, \sigma)=\frac{1}{\sqrt{2 \pi \sigma^{2}}} \exp \left(-\frac{(\lambda-\mu)^{2}}{2 \sigma^{2}}\right)